 Benchmarks: Take Them With a Grain of Salt

 SWE-bench Verified is the most commonly cited benchmark for AI coding tools.
-As of March 2026, the top scores cluster closely:
+As of mid-April 2026, the leaderboard has a clear new leader:

 Why benchmarks are misleading for tool comparison: The same model running through different agent scaffolding can score 50.2% to 55.4% — a spread that comes entirely from how the agent manages context and tool calls, not model capability.
 Infrastructure differences (CPU, memory, timeouts) can also swing results by several points.
 A tool’s agent architecture matters as much as its underlying model.